padiketeku/EnvMonMod/EMM-Prac-2.md

 print(landsatCol , 'landsatCol ')
 ```

+Explore the result in the Console, always inspect the image properties taking note of cloud coverage.
+You may observe that there are images with cloud and cloud shadow pixels.

 Question:

-How many images in the collection?
+How many images are in the collection?
 Correct, 8 image scenes required to have data for the entire study area.

 List down the Path and Row IDs for each image.
 Read more about Path and Row here: [The Landsat Worldwide Reference System](https://landsat.gsfc.nasa.gov/about/the-worldwide-reference-system/)
 (accessed on 14/9/2024).